notaryproject/.github/SECURITY.md

 - [TUF Security Advisories](https://github.com/notaryproject/tuf/security/advisories)

 ## Security Team Membership
+The vulnerability reports are shared with all maintainers of the sub-project for which the vulnerability is reported.
+You can find the list of active maintainers and their contact details in the MAINTAINERS file in the respective sub-project repository.

-The security team is made up of a subset of the Notary Project sub-project maintainers who are willing and able to respond to vulnerability reports.
-Notifiation for the vulnerability is sent to the sub-project maintainers.
-If the security team deems applicable, they can add additional contributors with the goal to recolve the vulnerability.
+The security team is made up of a subset of the Notary Project sub-project maintainers who are deemed most experienced and relevant to respond to the vulnerability report.
+Decision of the participants is made by the maintainers on a case-by-case basis and depends on the severity and sensitivity of the vulnerability reported.
+If the security team deems it applicable, they can add additional contributors with the goal to resolve the vulnerability in a timely manner.

+Decisions of how the security team is selected and the names of the participants will be published after each vulnerability is disclosed.

 ### Responsibilities
 - Members MUST be active sub-project or Notary Project organization maintainers on active (non-deprecated) Notary Project sub-projects as defined in the governance